About the Mosaic Scholarship

 Our Mosaic Scholars talk about their experiences in the program, and with writing their own piece that they premiered at the GR Symphony's Symphony with Soul concert in the video below.

 Underwritten --- W.K.
-Kellogg Foundation and The Herbert H. and Grace A. Dow Foundation.
+Kellogg Foundation, The Herbert H. and Grace A. Dow Foundation, Bank of America Charitable Foundation, and Pioneer Construction.